dangbana01/agent-ethos-vault/README.md

-Welcome to Souls of the Unded — Doma Project: Agent Ethos Live Demo
+Welcome to souloftheunded — Doma Project: Agent Ethos

 URL: https://doma-agentdefi.netlify.app

 Project Overview

-Agent Ethos is part of the Souls of the Unded Doma initiative — a project exploring decentralized agent-driven finance and interactive Web3 experiences.
+Agent Ethos is part of the souloftheunded Doma initiative — a project exploring decentralized agent-driven finance and interactive Web3 experiences.
 It demonstrates how composable AI agents can interface with the Doma ecosystem to power future decentralized applications.

 Tech Stack